 - Widow must show evidence of marriage

 - Legal guardian must show the proper court documents establishing the legal authority for the Guardian.

 - Letter from Commanding Officer stating the dates of military service to establish current active status.

 Submission of Documentation

-Documents for veterans' preference can submitted in any of the following methods:
+Documents for veterans' preference can be submitted in any of the following methods:

 - Scan or upload with your application as an attachment using the City of Lakeland's online application process

-- Submit in-person at City of Lakeland’s Employment Services office located at 500 North Lake Parker Avenue, Lakeland, Florida
+- Submit in person at City of Lakeland’s Employment Services office located at 500 North Lake Parker Avenue, Lakeland, Florida 33801

 - Mail (all required documents must be postmarked on or before the job posting's closing date to be considered for preference eligibility).
 Documents postmarked after the closing date will not be considered for preference eligibility to: